Russell-S-Harper/EXPLORE/README.md

 The only control is Q to quit, or you can just wait an eternity for 100 frames to finish.
 Depending on what I'm optimizing, it might print some timing statistics in `clock` units.

-Here's a stunning :wink: [video](https://www.youtube.com/watch?v=TsXz8cJG-AU) of the very simplified image running at 0.61 s/frame.
+Here's a stunning :wink: [video](https://www.youtube.com/watch?v=TsXz8cJG-AU) of the very simplified demo running at 0.61 s/frame.

 ## CX16 – v2.
-Masking Approach
+VERA Approach

 I'm currently researching if there are ways to leverage VERA, a display co-processor used in the CX16.
-VERA is currently being used to replicate some Doom-like games, so there might be a way to use it to draw filled polygons.
-There is also a new feature in VERA, "FX", which aims to improve polygon rendering.
-If I run out of options, might look into a hardware solution, like a cartridge with a co-processor on it.
+VERA is currently being used to replicate some Doom-like games, so there should be a way to use it to draw walls that a player can fly over and around.
+There is also a new feature in VERA, "FX", which aims to improve polygon rendering, although

 ## License